RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Regular Expressions.md

 <h1 align="center">
   $$\textcolor{#3bd62d}{\textnormal{Penetration Testing: Regular Expressions}}$$
 </h1>
-<p align="center">Learn and practise using regular expressions.
+<p align="center">Learn and practice using regular expressions.
 It is classified a medium-level walkthrough, and you can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if you are subscribed.
 Can be accessed clicking <a href="https://tryhackme.com/room/catregex">here</a>.</p>

 <p align="center"> <img width="900px" src="https://github.com/user-attachments/assets/297439d2-1954-4da3-9c75-65aec208649e"> </p>